Frequently Asked Questions

 Substitutions are allowed for many programs.
-Check program specifics on program website or registration form.
+Check program specifics on the program website or registration form.

 Refunds are not issued for no shows.

 Exceptions to the withdrawal policy may be made for circumstances related to serious illness, travel issues, death in the family, etc. Written documentation must be provided.
-For approved exception requests, credit will be given for future courses as opposed to a refund when a full refund is not available.
+For approved exception requests, a refund will be provided and the amount determined on a case by case basis.